catbree/leunghoicheng.com/README.md

 # leunghoicheng.com
 Portfolio website of Leung Hoi Cheng.
-It is a fully custom-designed and built using React and Vite.
+Custom-designed and built using React and Vite.
 Optimised for responsivess, it should work across all browsers and devices.
 It contains case studies of select projects.

 To run the site locally, start by cloning the repository:
    ```bash